GroupOfRobots/MiniRysMechanics/README.md

 # RobotMechanics
-This repo conains 3D elements desin and other
+This repo contains 3D elements desin and other